sarsamurmu/reboost/README.md

 ```shell
 node reboost
 ```
-Now open the address in which the content server is started.
-You can see your code is working without any problem.
+You can see your code is working without any problem!

 ### What if I want to use any other server?
 Reboost's content server is basically static, it just serves the file.
 If you want